Kong/kong-okta/Introduction/Introduction.md

-# Kong and Okta Demo Environement Control Planes
+# Kong and Okta Demo Environment Control Planes

 To get access to both Control Planes please use the following links: